Battery storage

 Frequently Asked Questions

-How were the battery locations chosen?
+How were the BESS locations chosen?

 Is there are balance between Queenscliff and Point Lonsdale?